piushvaish/udacity_banana_navigation_project/README.md

 source ./install.sh
 ```

 to install python dependencies.
-Then you should be able to run `jupyter notebook` and view `Solution.ipynb`.
+Then you should be able to run `jupyter notebook` and view `navigation.ipynb`.
 File `model.py` contains neural network class used as a Q function and file `dqn_agent.py` contains agent code.

 ## Instructions

-Run `Soultion.ipynb` for further details.
+Run `navigation.ipynb` for further details.